 The baby Koala relies on its mother's milk for nourishment and growth.
 Over six months, the joey's eyes open, its ears form, and a layer of fur appears.
 As the young Koala gains strength, it begins exploring its surroundings and tentatively tastes eucalyptus leaves, always under its mother's watchful eye.

-After reaching 12 months old, the joey leaves the safety of the pouch and is ready to establish its own territory within the home ranges8.
+After reaching 12 months old, the joey leaves the safety of the pouch and is ready to establish its own territory within the home ranges6.

 The Marsupials have a short gestation period of about 34-36 days.
 After this time, a tiny, underdeveloped Joey is born.
 The bean-sized baby instinctively crawls into its mother's pouch and attaches to a teat for around six months.
 However, as a female Koala grows older, its fertility declines.
-And it usually stops reproducing by the age of 12-15 years.
+And it usually stops reproducing by the age of 12 to 15.

 These mammals invest significant time and energy in the digestive process to break down the fibrous eucalyptus leaves, further contributing to their long sleep schedule.
-In order to conserve more energy, they adopt a curled and compact body position while sleeping, which also helps retain body heat.
+To conserve more energy, they adopt a curled and compact body position while sleeping, which also helps retain body heat.

 When awake, these primarily nocturnal animals engage in various activities, such as feeding, grooming, or socializing within their established territory.
 Peak activity occurs during the night and early morning hours.

 Joeys and adult females give off a subtle eucalyptus scent vital to their survival.
 Eucalyptus leaves contain oil compounds that seep into their fur.
-The oil produces an odor that serves as a natural insect repellent, keeping pesky mosquitoes and flies at bay.
+The oil produces an odor that is a natural insect repellent, keeping pesky mosquitoes and flies at bay.

 This natural defense helps shield them from insect-borne diseases, such as infections or parasites.
 Furthermore, it also prevents bacterial infection and protects a Koala from insects.